engramhq/engram-product-site/_posts/2020-12-10-engram-processed.md

 Rather than try to create the be-all-to-end-all program, a personal brainstorm tool that front-ends everything else out there seems to be very necessary in this world of segmented and siloed online marketplaces.
 The mental recall process can be directed digitally in a wide variety of manners – the key point is going to be in facilitating that second step of the productive process after the primary input.

-__*"Understanding at the molecular level how the brain cements some memories and loses others could create opportunities to influence aging, learning and other essential processes."*__ [*Quanta article](https://www.quantamagazine.org/brain-cell-dna-refolds-itself-to-aid-memory-recall-20201102)
+__*Understanding at the molecular level how the brain cements some memories and loses others could create opportunities to influence aging, learning and other essential processes.*__ [*Quanta article](https://www.quantamagazine.org/brain-cell-dna-refolds-itself-to-aid-memory-recall-20201102)

 Similarly, an easy to use life-minder application could be advanced and used to deliver influential content, such as education/training courses, health and wellness, financial fitness and limitless plug-ins given the supported open-source community.